-APh 281 Advanced Theory of Semiconducting Solid State.
+APh 281 abc.
+Advanced Theory of Semiconducting Solid State.
 9 units (3-0-6); first, second, third terms.
 Selected areas in the theory of the solid state relevant to semiconductors will be developed in detail.
 Emphasis will be placed on areas of current research interest in the field.
 Topics include: electronic and vibrational spectra, optical properties, electron phonon interactions, transport phenomena, disordered semiconductors, impurities, defects, and interfaces.
-Offered in alternate years; not offered in 1976-77.
+Not offered in 1978-79.